diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 ```
 Most of the HBase classes are found in the `org.apache.hadoop.hbase` and `org.apache.hadoop.hbase.client` packages.

 From HBase 1.0, there is a new client API.
-In their place, clients should use the new ConnectionFactory class to create a Connection object, then call getAdmin() or getTable() to retrieve an Admin or Table instance, as appropriate.
+In their place, clients should use the new **ConnectionFactory** class to create a **Connection** object, then call `getAdmin()` or `getTable()` to retrieve an **Admin** or **Table** instance, as appropriate.

 HBase scanners are like cursors in a traditional database or Java iterators, except—unlike the latter—they have to be closed after use.
 In the Scan instance, you can pass the row at which to start and stop the scan, which columns in a row to return in the row result, and a filter to run on the server side.
-Scanners will, under the covers, fetch batches of 100 rows at a time, bringing them client-side and returning to the server to fetch the next batch only after the current batch has been exhausted. `hbase.client.scanner.caching`
+`Scanners will, under the covers, fetch batches of 100 rows at a time, bringing them client-side and returning to the server to fetch the next batch only after the current batch has been exhausted`. `hbase.client.scanner.caching`
 Alternatively, you can set how many rows to cache on the Scan instance itself via the setCaching() method.
-Higher caching values will enable faster scanning but will eat up more memory in the client. `Also, avoid setting the caching so high that the time spent processing the batch client-side exceeds the scanner timeout period`. `If a client fails to check back with the server before the scanner timeout expires, the server will go ahead and garbage collect resources consumed by the scanner server-side.` The default scanner timeout is 60 seconds, and can be changed by setting hbase.client.scanner.timeout.period.
-Clients will see an UnknownScannerException if the scanner timeout has expired.
+Higher caching values will enable faster scanning but will eat up more memory in the client. `Also, avoid setting the caching so high that the time spent processing the batch client-side exceeds the scanner timeout period`. `If a client fails to check back with the server before the scanner timeout expires, the server will go ahead and garbage collect resources consumed by the scanner server-side.` The default scanner timeout is 60 seconds, and can be changed by setting `hbase.client.scanner.timeout.period`.
+Clients will see an **UnknownScannerException** if the scanner timeout has expired.

 ```shell
 $ mvn package